Will AI Replace Elevator Mechanics? Vertical Transport Stays Manual

 Few jobs combine the physical demands, technical complexity, and high-stakes safety requirements of elevator installation and repair.
 You are working in shafts that drop dozens of stories, handling electrical systems that carry serious voltages, and maintaining equipment that millions of people trust with their lives every day.

 If you have been wondering whether AI threatens this profession, the short answer is: not significantly, and not anytime soon.
+The longer answer reveals why this is one of the most durable skilled trades in the construction sector.

 The Numbers Are Reassuring